Works

 General Choi, founder Taekwondo

-Fight School, explores how women handle conflict: a personal exploration of strife, rebirth, and uppercuts.
+Fight School is a personal exploration of love, rebirth, and uppercuts.

 My husband and I owned an award-winning ad agency together, our lives fused by creativity.
 He was the visionary, I the ballast.
-But he unraveled with bipolar disorder, tearing apart our business and family.
+But he began to unravel: imagining himself as a savior, filling our home with strange packages.
 As refuge, I took up taekwondo and poured my rage into martial arts.
 I couldn’t win an argument with my husband, but I could take a blow to the head.
-It was only through the rough exchange of flesh and feeling that I summoned the courage to speak.
-I became fearless.
+He needed me, how could I leave him?
+And then I remembered the first lesson in taekwondo.

 Fight School joins the conversations of divorce, love and choices in Splinters by Leslie Jamison, You Could Make This Place Beautiful, by Maggie Smith and, most poignantly, by In Love from Amy Bloom.
-And it introduces new ideas of how to channel our inchoate feelings into action.
+How can we untangle our complicated feelings?
 What battles should we choose; when and how should we fight for independence and our families, and when should we let go, despite love?

 Modern Love | The New York Times